akhoury/ginx/README.md

 	* rowCallback(err, row) - a callback function for each row's end of parse, with the error if any, and the result row object
 	* fileCallback(err, file) - a callback function for file's end of parse
 	* dirCallback(err) - an Optional callback function for Dir's end of parse, if any
+	* options, optional hash, currently only supports 'isPool': boolean, which is used internally to determine if this file was in the waiting pool or not, you don't need it at all if you're parsing a single file, even if you're not, parseDir will take care of that part if you're parsing multiple files.

 ##parser.parseDir(directory, rowCallback, fileCallback, dirCallback)##